cheesken/cmpe272-microservices-hw/README.md

 # Microservices Assignment
-9/10/25

 Microservices architecture is a design approach where a single application is composed of small, independent services that communicate over well-defined APIs.
 Each service is focused on a specific business capability and can be developed, deployed, and scaled independently.

-This assignment illustrates microservices architecture using Python and Flask.
+This assignment illustrates microservices architecture using **Python and Flask**.

 I have created two microservices: one for managing users and another for managing orders.
 These services will communicate with each other via HTTP requests